 This is great food at a very cheap price.
 It freezes really well, although the potato bits are not so chunky after freezing.
 All the pictures shown in this recipe can be enlarged by left-clicking your mouse once on the picture.
-The ingredients below will make enough for at least four good portions of leek and potato soup.
-The leeks and potatoes can come from the local shop or straight from your garden.
+The ingredients will make enough for at least four good portions of leek and potato soup.

 Melt the butter / margarine in a pan and add the chopped leeks and garlic.

 Fry them over a low to medium heat until the leeks are soft.
 This will take about ten minutes.
 Stir frequently so that none of the ingredients brown.

 Leeks frying in butter

 Add all the remaining ingredients to the pan with the exception of the milk / cream.
 Bring the soup to the boil and then let it simmer for the remaining cooking time.